-Stewart Investors is a sub-brand of First Sentier Investors (FSI), 100% owned by Mitsubishi UFJ Trust and Banking Corporation (MUTB), a wholly-owned subsidiary of Mitsubishi UFJ Financial Group, Inc. (MUFG) since August 2019.
+Stewart Investors is an autonomous investment group within First Sentier Investors (FSI), 100% owned by Mitsubishi UFJ Trust and Banking Corporation (MUTB), a wholly-owned subsidiary of Mitsubishi UFJ Financial Group, Inc. (MUFG).

-From 2000 to 2019, FSI (known then as Colonial First State Global Asset Management (CFSGAM) in Australia and First State Investments elsewhere) was part of the Commonwealth Bank of Australia (CBA).
+From 2000 to 2019, FSI was part of the Commonwealth Bank of Australia (CBA).